MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/restore-missing-windows-installer-cache-files.md

     > [!NOTE]
     > Look for more information about these steps in the [FindSQLInstalls.vbs examples](#findsqlinstallsvbs-examples) section.

-1. Repeat steps 2 through 4 until the text file that is created in step 2 no longer contains text that references invalid paths or missing files for the component that is being updated.
+1. Repeat steps 2 through 4 until the text file created in step 2 is free of text referencing invalid paths or incorrect files for the component being changed.

 ### FindSQLInstalls.vbs examples